yiyangd/BookNotes/ComputerNetwork-Top-Down Approach/Chapter4.md

 |00011001-00011111|2|
 |otherwise|3|

-- Longest Prefix Maching
+- Longest Prefix Matching (when ranges don't divide up so nicely)
   * When looking for forwarding table entry for given destination address, use `longest` address prefix that matches destination address.
-  * when there are multiple matches, the `router` uses the longest prefix matching rule
+  * when there are multiple matches, the `router` uses the `longest prefix` matching rule

 |Destination Address Range|Link Interface|
 |---|---|